Business Advice Fire Safety

 Once you’ve carried out your assessment that will then identify a range of controls, which could be, for example, improving your fire safety alarm system.
 It could be identifying training needs, etc, and one of the key things you must also do is make sure that those controls identified have actually been implemented, and we do go ahead and organize that training.
 Finally, your fire risk assessment must also be reviewed on a regular basis.

-We have a national team of consultants throughout the UK, and we can go to any workplace and carry out that fire risk assessment.
+Fire Systems Ltd have trained and approved assessors, and we can go to any workplace and carry out that fire risk assessment.
 What we can also do is provide a range of different training courses for your staff life and basic fire safety awareness, which every single employee must receive, and also for those people who are fire wardens or fire marshals, again, we can provide enhanced training for those people.